Introduction

 She laughed, "I love your new TV station.
 It helps me be hungry when it's time to eat."

-"You'll like Iron Chef.
+"You'll like it.
 I got Mr Miyagi to host it."

 "The guy from Karate Kid?
 I love that movie."